INTRO (1 Credit)

-The Office of Undergraduate Research (OUR) supports UCF undergraduate students across all majors who are interested in research and creative scholarship.
-Whether your interests lie in the humanities, physical and applied sciences, engineering, social sciences, hospitality, or business, this 1-credit, Introduction to Research course will greatly benefit you!
+The Office of Undergraduate Research (OUR) supports UCF undergraduate students, across all majors, who are interested and participating in research and creative scholarship.
+Whether your interests lie in the humanities, physical and applied sciences, engineering, social sciences, hospitality, or business, the 1-credit, Introduction to Research course will greatly benefit you!

 One Course, Two Ways to Participate

-You have two options for applying in the Introduction to Research (IDS 3913) course.
+You have two options for applying in the Introduction to Research course.
 Both teach the same information, but in different ways.

-- Summer Research Academy (SRA) – a fast-paced, 3-day event in July, ideal for students who want to begin research in the fall.
+- Summer Research Academy (SRA) – SRA is a fast-paced, summer introduction to research course including a three day in person event in July; ideal for students who want to begin research in the fall.